-- (1) Commencement of Operations. - (2) Information presented relates to a share of common stock outstanding for the entire period. - (3) The per common share data for the period from July 30, 2010 through November 30, 2010 do not reflect the change in estimate of investment income and return of capital.
+- (1) Commencement of Operations. - (2) Information presented relates to a share of common stock outstanding for the entire period. - (3) The per common share data for the year ended November 30, 2011 and the period from July 30, 2010 through November 30, 2010 do not reflect the change in estimate of investment income and return of capital.
 See Note 2C to the financial statements for further disclosure. - (4) Represents the dilution per common share from underwriting and other offering costs for the period from July 30, 2010 through November 30, 2010. - (5) Not annualized for periods less than one full year.
 Total investment return is calculated assuming a purchase of common stock at the beginning of the period (or initial public offering price) and a sale at the closing price on the last day of the period reported (excluding brokerage commissions).
-This calculation also assumes reinvestment of distributions at actual prices pursuant to the company's dividend reinvestment plan. - (6) Annualized for periods less than one full year. - (7) For the period from December 1, 2010 through August 31, 2011, the Company accrued \$16,300 for current income tax benefit and \$10,364,373 for net deferred income tax expense.
+This calculation also assumes reinvestment of distributions at actual prices pursuant to the company's dividend reinvestment plan. - (6) Annualized for periods less than one full year.

+- (7) For the period from December 1, 2011 through May 31, 2012, the Company accrued \$3,077,947 for net deferred income tax benefit.
+For the year ended November 30, 2011, the Company accrued \$20,589 for current income tax benefit and \$35,466,770 for net deferred income tax expense.
 For the period from July 30, 2010 to November 30, 2010, the Company accrued \$50,000 for current income tax expense and \$38,533,993 for net deferred income tax expense. - (8) Represents value of total assets less all liabilities and indebtedness not represented by long-term debt obligations, short-term borrowings and preferred stock at the end of the period divided by long-term debt obligations and short-term borrowings outstanding at the end of the period. - (9) Represents value of total assets less all liabilities and indebtedness not represented by long-term debt obligations, short-term borrowings and preferred stock at the end of the period divided by the sum of long-term debt obligations, short-term borrowings and preferred stock outstanding at the end of the period.